bcgov/ols-geocoder/geocoder-comparison.md

 # Introduction

-This study was conducted to determine the address match accuracy of four popular web geocoders relative to the BC Address Geocoder.
+This study was conducted to determine the address match accuracy of four popular geocoders relative to the BC Address Geocoder.
 The geocoders under study include:
 1. Bing Maps
 2. ESRI
 3. Google Maps